gnulnulf/pinball-testrom/README.md

 # Pinball testrom

+## MPU35-V3

+Test a MPU35 board and read serial output with the status on J4-10 (solenoid bank/select)

+When the clock is near 520kHz then it should work with 19200 8n1.
+Connect a USB-UART to ground and J4-10 to RX.

+The test loops if successfull.
+FAIL always points to the last message.

+This is a work in progress and at the moment it tests:
+- PIA U11
+- PIA U10
+- RAM U7
+- RAM U8
+- ROM U1 ( u1_mpu35_1000_81.716 )
+- ROM U2 ( u2_mpu35_5000_150.716 )
+- Show dipswitch state (no fail)
+- Display interrupt generator
+- Zero crossing interrupt (soft fail)

+2bdone:
+- arduino to test edge pins (23017?)
+- arduino to create zero crossing
+- arduino to press NMI/Self test switch
+- auto detect clock speed (needs divider)
+- display on arduino to make it standalone

+## MPU35-V2

+Blink lights and show data on displays

 ## V1
 Inspired by the work of Leon Borré I started my own testrom because I wanted some extra tests.